gasduster99/sppComp/try1/try1_2.md

 potential to our species composition estimates, however it does so at a substantial computational cost.
 We have found ways (through parallel computation and constraining the model search) to make the computation tractable, however the solution is far from elegant.
-By using Dirichelet process Bayesian nonparameteric models, among the port parameters, a far more elegant, exhaustive, and potentially computationally cheaper model search may be possible.
+By using Dirichlet process Bayesian nonparameteric models, among the port parameters, a far more elegant, exhaustive, and potentially computationally cheaper model search may be possible.